PoCInnovation/MEV-Tracker/README.md

 ## How does it work?

-MEV-Tracker is based on an artificial intelligence model that has been trained to detect
+MEV-Tracker is based on an artificial intelligence model that has been trained to detect transactions issued by bots on the ethereum blockchain.

 ## Getting Started